-When choosing a managed eDisclosure service provider, trust and experience are key requirements.
+When choosing a managed eDisclosure services provider, trust and experience are key requirements.

 What are the main challenges firms face with eDisclosure?